 What are Browser Cookies?

 A cookie is a very small amount of text that is sent from the website you are visiting to the Internet Browser that you are using.
 This text has information about parts of your visit that you might want to remember like a searched term or login information.
 This way then next time you visit that particular site, it will remember that information.
-Another example is if you are searching a movie website and you somehow indicate on the site that you like action films.
-Then next time you visit, the site will show you action films first.
+An example is within the Surety mapping system, your last Legal search will be remembered within the Search panel.

 There are different types of cookies such as "session-only" cookies that only last for the period of time that you have the browsing session open.
 There are also "permanent" cookies that last for multiple browsing sessions.
 In modern browsers, you can change the settings depending on what cookies you want enabled and which ones you want blocked.

-Click the Tools (looks like a gear) icon in the top right corner of the browser window.
+Click the Settings button icon in the top right corner of the browser window then click on "Delete Browsing History" in the drop-down.

 Google Chrome